AnIrishDuck/banking-directory/README.md

 Which has a direct link to fundsxpress.com.
 This is pretty compelling evidence of a business relationship, but you'll have to decide your own comfort level.

-If you come up empty, you can try your bank's customer service line.
+If you come up empty, more digging will be needed.
 Do some research to find the entity that controls the domain listed.
 For example, "fundsxpress.com" is obviously controlled by First Data.
 A quick google search turns up (ctrl-f to find the link to fundsxpress.com on this page):

 ```
 https://www.firstdata.com/en_us/products/financial-institutions/online-banking.html